smart-data-models/dataModel.UnmannedAerialVehicle/UnmannedAerialVehicleTMSFlightMessageAgent/doc/spec_ZH.md

         type: Property
     unmannedAerialVehicle:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Reference to the UAV entity to which this UAVUTMFlightMessageAgent relates.'
           x-ngsi:
+            type: Property
+      description: Reference to the UAV entity to which this UAVUTMFlightMessageAgent relates
+      x-ngsi:
         type: Relationship
     validationResult:
       description: 'A logical indicator of validation of the message.
-True indicates it is the validation is confirmed, false indicates that the validation confirmation fails.'
+True indicates it is the validation is confirmed, false indicates that the validation confirmation fails'
       type: boolean
       x-ngsi:
         type: Property